noahj-LANL/halo/README.md

 LANL software release number: O4905.

+## Documentation

+This README has a high-level overview.
+See the `docs/` directory for in-depth documentation, including developer-focused documentation.

 ## Quick Start using an example config:

 1. Start the remote service, giving it an ID of `test_agent` (the test ID is used to control its resources in the test environment):